 The first service in our new building on Goggins Lane was held on August 16, 2009.
 By the one year anniversary of our move to the new facility, our membership had increased by more than 100 people.
 New ministries were created and existing ministries were revised as we sought to further God's work not only in Richmond but throughout Madison County and central Kentucky.
 To avoid confusion, we dropped the "Avenue" portion of our name and became simply Big Hill Christian Church.

-As our predecessors did in the past on Big Hill Avenue, our church secured a loan to pay for our new facility.
-We began an ongoing capital campaign began in November, 2010 to raise funds to make loan payments and to finish the unfinished sections of the building.
+We began an ongoing capital campaign in November, 2010 to finish the unfinished sections of the building.
 Our first new section to be completed was our Youth Center, which is located on the lower level of our new building.
 Although some minor work remains, the Youth Center was officially opened in the summer of 2013.
 We expect to complete additional Sunday School classrooms and a dedicated facility for our college ministry in the years ahead.

 Finally, the story of our former building on Big Hill Avenue is not yet finished.
 We originally expected to sell our former building in 2009, but the nationwide recession and decline in real estate values led us to retain ownership of that property until 2011.
 On May 26, 2011 we sold our former building.
 It was purchased by one of our members who is leasing it to another, smaller congregation until they are able to afford to purchase it outright.
 Through a Christian who was willing and able to step up and say "I can help," God has blessed two congregations of believers and maintained His house on Big Hill Avenue for future generations.
 We are delighted that the location that was home to our congregation for more than a century will continue to provide a church home to an active, dedicated Christian congregation.
 We look forward to seeing them grow in numbers and in the Spirit, just as we hope and believe that we will in our new home on Goggins Lane.